Love Notes Cards

 Attach a handwritten library card inside a library-card pocket (both supplies available at scrapbooking stores) atop patterned paper to get your flirty point across in an unexpected way.
 Adorn with stickers and ribbon.
 Stamp hearts on cardstock rectangles, then mount to the side.

+A mix of hearts, polka-dots, and flowers (as well as a red-and-green color scheme) keeps this Valnetine's Day card looking unique.
 Stamp a green and a red heart; trim.
 Use adhesive foam to attach the hearts to a layered card.
 Slip ribbon under the green heart, tie into a bow, and add a short message stamped onto a tag.